 However, not all partial functions (even on large domain size) exhibit quantum speedups.
-For instance, consider the dictator function, a function whose output depends on a single index $i$, which regardless of the domain $X$ has deterministic and quantum query complexity $1$.
 Thus, an important question is determining which partial functions exhibit superpolynomial quantum speedups, which do not, and more importantly, why.
 In pursuit of this, \cite{Need_For_Structure} showed that any partial symmetric function does not exhibit such speedup\footnote{They showed it for randomized vs.\ quantum.}. \cite{chailloux2019note} later strengthened this result to a more general notion of symmetry and showed that certain types of permutation invariant functions admit no superpolynomial speedup.
 However, symmetric functions appear highly irregular as the function remains invariant under all possible permutations of the indices. \cite{ben2024symmetries}~raised the question of how symmetric must a function be before it cannot exhibit a large quantum speedup and characterized functions invariant under different group actions, studying which ones allow superpolynomial speedups and which do not.

 On the other hand, symmetric partial functions, even under various group actions, are only a tiny fraction of all possible partial functions.
 To shed light on the quantum speedups of non-symmetric functions,~\cite{bendavid2014structurepromisesquantumspeedups} showed that functions defined on the slice, i.e., $f: \binom{[n]}{k} \rightarrow \{0,1\}$, for $k\in[n]$, do not admit superpolynomial quantum speedups.
 This can be viewed as a generalization of~\cite{beals2001quantum}.
-Arguably in this case, the structure is on the domain, where every input $x$ is \say{promised} to have Hamming weight $k$, but the function is free to take any possible value on these inputs.
+Arguably in this case, the structure is on the domain, where every input $x$ is \emph{promised} to have Hamming weight $k$, but the function is free to take any possible value on these inputs.